OpenSees/OpenSeesDocumentation/source/user/manual/material/uniaxialMaterials/TzSandCPT.rst

    $t, |float|, pile wall thickness
    $h, |float|, distance to the pile tip
    $dz, |float|, local pile height
-   $dcpt, |float|, diameter of the standard CPT probe (optional: default = 0.0357m) see note
+   $dcpt, |float|, diameter of the standard CPT probe (see note)
-   $pa, |float|, atmospheric pressure (optional: default = 100kPa) see note
+   $pa, |float|, atmospheric pressure
+   $delta_f, |float|, ultimate interface friction angle (optional: default = 29 :math:`^\circ`, see note)

 .. note::
-   By default, the material assumes (KN) and (m) as units similar to the original formulation.
-The user may work with a different unit system by modifying the variables $dcpt and $pa according to the assumed unit system.
+   The nominal value of the diameter of the standard CPT probe is 35.7mm.
+   For the ultimate sand-pile interface friction angle, in the absence of site-specific measurements, the recommended value of 29 :math:`^\circ` is assummed as suggested in the litterature.

 The ``TzSandCPT`` function implements the shaft-load transfer function, commonly referred to as the :math:`t_z` curve or spring, according to the new Unified CPT-based method for driven piles in sands.
 The material calculates the maximum skin friction and end-bearing CPT-based formulation as